yangshun/tech-interview-handbook/non-technical/questions-to-ask.md

 - What does a typical day look like for you?
 - What do you think the company can improve at?
 - How would you see yourself growing at this company in the next few years?
-- What do you wish you were told about the company before you joined?
 - Was there a time where you messed up and how was it handled?
 - Why did you choose to come to this company?
 - When you were last interviewing, what were some of your other options, and what made you choose this company?